Driver suspected of striking, killing protester on I-5 expected in court Monday

-SEATTLE — A driver suspected of hitting two protesters on Interstate 5 in Seattle is expected to appear in court Monday.
+SEATTLE — The driver suspected of hitting two protesters, killing one, on Interstate 5 in Seattle is expected to appear in court Monday.
 The 27-year-old man is being held in the King County Jail for investigation of vehicular assault.

+Two protesters were hit by a car on I-5 in downtown Seattle around 1:30 a.m.
+Saturday.

 The 27-year-old man could face felony charges.
 A judge has not set a bail amount.